-At the farmhouse last year, I pulled out lots of vintage pieces that had Christmas colors like this old canteen and used them with the holiday decor.
+At the farmhouse last year, I pulled out lots of vintage pieces that had red and green Christmas colors like this old canteen and used them with the holiday decor.
 I filled this one with greenery and picks and topped it off with a printed off vintage style holiday Christmas card.

 Decorate the lampshades and pull out the old Christmas cards.